-They were posting pictures they'd taken of the Chrysler building in the fog, and SoHo on a sunny Wednesday afternoon.
+They were posting their pictures of the Chrysler building in the fog, and SoHo on a sunny afternoon.
 Others were regularly visiting, “taking in” a show here, an exhibit there, while showing their own work in Chelsea.
 She just wanted to be a part of it.
 New York, New York.

 Annie packed her bags at the ripe old age of 27, and made her move.
 She landed in New York City on a Sunday afternoon, with enough savings and a place to stay until she got a job and her own place.
 Within a few months, she'd managed to get a gig as an admin at a Wall Street firm.

 Before moving up to the city, Annie had already figured it would be a good idea to make one small painting a week—a habit that was disrupted when she moved.
 Now with money coming in, she could exhale a little, and get back on track with making art.
 She'd cleared a small studio space in her one-bedroom and set it up with art supplies.
 In those first months, she hustled.
 Annie made one painting a week.
 She also made friends, and found a boyfriend who wasn't clingy but wasn't aloof either—he had his own ideas and dreams.
 Between them, they had friends who knew people in the arts, and gallery owners who might take a look at her work.